hedysnike/Audio-Player/README.md

 Music app build with Next.js and TypeScript

-link To the site https://music-nikkodev.vercel.app/
+Link To the site https://music-nikkodev.vercel.app/